religiosa1/en_ru_le_bot/README.md

 ### Technical Implementation

-The captcha system uses:
+Both anti-spam systems use:
+- **Enhanced user detection**: Improved middleware for detecting new chat members through Telegram's chat member events
+- **Modular architecture**: Separate middleware components for different functions (probation, captcha, chat targeting) that can be combined
 - **Automatic cleanup**: Old verification data expires after 1 day
 - **Message tracking**: Captcha messages are tracked and can be cleaned up
 - **Username mapping**: Bidirectional username↔userId mapping for admin commands
 - **Background jobs**: Periodic cleanup of expired verifications
 - **Error handling**: Graceful handling of message deletion failures

-The system is disabled by default and must be explicitly enabled by admins.
+The captcha system is disabled by default and must be explicitly enabled by admins.
+The probation system is always active for new members.

 ## Storage: